HumanCompatibleAI/eirli/README.rst

 ================
 So, you want to...

-- Reproduce our results.
+- Reproduce our results?
 You can find scripts and instructions here [TODO] to help reproduce our benchmark results.
-- Design and experiment with a new representation learning algorithm using our modular components.
+- Design and experiment with a new representation learning algorithm using our modular components?
+  You can find documentation on that :ref:`here<https://il-representations.readthedocs.io/en/latest/representation_learner_usage.html#defining-a-new-representation-learner>`
-- Use our algorithm definitions in a setting other than sequential learning
+- Use our algorithm definitions in a setting other than sequential learning?
+The base example :ref:`here<https://il-representations.readthedocs.io/en/latest/representation_learner_usage.html#training-a-pre-defined-representation-learner>` demonstrates this simplified use case

 Modular Algorithm Design